echolab-stanford/temperature-mortality/README.md

 2. Set working directory in R:
 - Recommended: Open temperature-mortality.Rproj in RStudio (create via File → New Project → Existing Directory if needed)
 - Alternative: Use `setwd()` to point to your cloned directory: `setwd("~/path/to/temperature-mortality")`

+3. Typical install time ~ 5-10 mins
+- Cloning the repo itself is very fast (<1 minute) since it's just code
+- The main time is installing R packages (5-10 minutes typical for common packages)
+- If users already have some packages installed, it will be faster

 ### Replication Instructions